 Following is everything you need to know about stomach exercises – how to use them to lose belly fat.

-One of the first things to know about fat loss at the waistline is that it’s not something that you can quickly produce with strength training alone.
-Of course, any fitness activity that’s performed in repetitions and sets is strength training.
+One of the first things to know about fat loss at the waistline is that it’s not something you can quickly produce with strength training alone.
+Of course, any fitness activity performed in repetitions and sets is strength training.
 But conversely, cardio gets your blood pumping, elevates your core temperature, and triggers fat-burning.

 With crunches, you’ll be doing a basic sit-up, but you’ll also be bringing your knees in close to your chest so that your whole body crunches together.
 Of course, to get maximum benefits from this exercise, you have to do it right.